96th Academy Awards: Winners and nominees

 The nominees for the 96th Academy Awards were announced on January 23, 2024, at the Samuel Goldwyn Theater in Beverly Hills, by actress Zazie Beetz and actor Jack Quaid.
 Oppenheimer led all nominees with thirteen nominations; Poor Things came in second with eleven.
 The winners were announced during the awards ceremony on March 10.

-Oppenheimer was the first Best Picture winner to also win both male acting awards since 1959's Ben-Hur.
+Oppenheimer is the first Best Picture winner to also win both male acting awards since Ben-Hur (1959).
 For the first time in Oscar history, three Best Picture nominees were directed by women.
 At age 81, Martin Scorsese became the oldest Best Director nominee in Oscar history.
-Best Actress nominee Lily Gladstone was the first US-born Native American person nominated in that category.
+Best Actress nominee Lily Gladstone became the first US-born Native American person nominated in that category.
 The 49-year gap between Robert De Niro's first nomination for The Godfather Part II and his latest for Killers of the Flower Moon set the record for longest gap between first and most recent career Oscar nominations.
-Having previously won for composing the titular song for 2021's No Time to Die, Best Original Song co-winner Billie Eilish became the youngest person to win two Oscars.
+Having previously won for composing the titular song for No Time to Die (2021), Best Original Song co-winner Billie Eilish became the youngest person to win two Oscars.
 Best Sound winner The Zone of Interest and Best Visual Effects winner Godzilla Minus One were the first non-English language films to win their respective categories.